akantak/etrade_tax_poland/README.md

 In the previously indicated directory, there will be created a spreadsheet file `etrade.xslx`, with multiple sheets, one for each data type.

+After the spreadsheet is prepared, review if all entries are valid for the selected fiscal year, and review if any stock purchase data were not already included in previous PITs.

 ## Dividends

-There is a script prepared that calculates paid tax vs due tax for dividends based on multiple E*Trade statements.
+There is a script prepared that calculates paid tax vs due tax for stock dividends based on multiple E*Trade statements.

+Also, there is a second dividend type for dividends paid from the Liquidity Fund.
+For those, there is no tax paid in the US.

 ### Dividends calculation methodology

-The dividends withholding tax (`podatek u źródła`) is 15%, while in Poland, the capital gains tax is 19%, so it is required to pay an additional 4% in Poland.
+The dividends withholding tax (`podatek u źródła`) is 15% (for stocks dividends), while in Poland, the capital gains tax is 19%, so it is required to pay an additional 4% in Poland.

+While, for the Liquidity Fund dividends, one has to pay the whole 19% tax in Poland.

 The amounts in USD have to be converted with the NBP ratio from the day before granting/vesting.